alireza1989/basic_deeplearning_machine/README.md

 ```console
 ./[script-name].sh
 ```
-**4. _"cuda_with_tensorflow_building_from_source.sh"_ asks the user for TensorFlow configuration before the compilation steps**
+**4. _"cuda_with_tensorflow_building_from_source.sh"_ asks the user for TensorFlow configuration before the compilation starts**

 **Automated Steps:**

-* Instal bazel to compile TensorFlow => in this step you will be asked to accept the terms and condition for JDK.
+* Install bazel to compile TensorFlow => in this step you will be asked to accept the terms and condition for JDK.

-> While installing Java to instal Bazel you will be promted to accpt terms and conditions.
+> While installing Java to instal Bazel you will be promted to accept terms and conditions.
 >
 > ![java1](/images/java_binary_1.png)
 >